stella-cv/stella_vslam/docs/simple_tutorial.rst

 Sample Datasets
 ^^^^^^^^^^^^^^^

-You can use OpenVSLAM with various video datasets.
+You can use stella_vslam with various video datasets.
-If you want to run OpenVSLAM with standard benchmarking detasets, please see :ref:`this section <section-example-standard-datasets>`.
+If you want to run stella_vslam with standard benchmarking detasets, please see :ref:`this section <section-example-standard-datasets>`.

 Start by downloading some datasets you like.